rbisdorff/Digraph3/docSphinx/pearls.rst

 Despite being robust, the apparent positive outranking situation between alternatives *a2* and *a4* is indeed put to doubt by a considerable counter-performance (-60.02) of *a2* on criterion *en3*, a negative difference which exceeds slightly the assumed veto discrimination threshold *v = 60.00* (see :numref:`exComp24` Line 9).

-We may finally visually compare in :numref:`robStdStrictOG` the standard and robust version of the corresponding strict outranking digraphs, both oriented by their respective identical initial and terminal prekernels.
+We may finally compare in :numref:`robStdStrictOG` the *standard* and the *robust* version of the corresponding strict outranking digraphs, both oriented by their respective identical initial and terminal prekernels.

 ..
 Figure:: robStdStrictOutranking.png
    :name: robStdStrictOG